 3. Impact of high AUM on mutual funds

 Sometimes, an equity fund’s bloating AUM can affect its performance negatively.
-Nevertheless, there is practically no evidence to indicate that a higher AUM affects the fund performance negatively or aids it.
+Nevertheless, there is practically no evidence to indicate that a higher AUM affects the fund performance adversely or aids it.
 It is the fund manager who should grasp the market opportunities – enter or exit a stock at the ‘right’ time.
-In many cases, a larger asset-under-management has hindered the manager in taking quick investment calls.
+In many cases, a larger asset-under-management has hindered the manager in taking quick investment-related decisions.
 Consider the performance of the fund you invested in against the benchmark and its competitors before investing.

 4. How to calculate AUM